Organized changing station: teal & pink cloth diapers, inserts, wipes, and silver nursing cups in a velvet pouch.

 Cause 1 — Fit gap: Check leg elastics.
 Fit a finger snugly around the leg opening — if there is a gap, adjust rise snaps or try a different size setting.

-Cause 2 — Insufficient absorbency: Add a second insert or switch to a higher-absorbency material (hemp or bamboo).
+Cause 2 — Insufficient absorbency: Add a second insert or switch to hemp or bamboo for greater capacity.

 Cause 3 — Repelling: Liquid beading off the surface indicates detergent or cream buildup.
 Strip with a hot wash cycle, no detergent.